CONTACT Summer Peacebuilding Program

 This two-week core course serves as a learning laboratory for multicultural community building, self-reflection, and the deepening of relationships with others across differences of experience, culture, and history.
 Course content focuses on the complex and interrelated causes and dimensions of protracted violent conflict, the recurrent cycles of conflicts, and the steps that lead to healing and reconciliation.
 This course introduces micro-skills such as the fundamentals of mediation, negotiation, facilitation, and training, as well as strategies for change in places of communal conflict.

-Some examples of activities and workshops include:
+Some examples of recent activities and workshops offered during the CONTACT experience include:

-- Introduction to drama therapy training
+- Introduction to Drama Therapy training

 - Activism for Social Change workshop

 - Taking Root: The Vision of Wangari Maathai, film and discussion